eP logo white

-Risks can be unexpected, unpredictable and yet often avoidable.
-Human nature dictates that we become accustomed to our environment quickly.
-We’ll notice something new, but adapt quickly to its presence.
-When bad things don’t happen, we experience a false sense of security, of contentment.
+In the same vein, when bad things don’t happen, we experience a false sense of security.
 This makes it incredibly easy to become risk-complacent.
 When incidents don’t occur, we don’t think of them.

 Everything’s fine until it’s not.